Why Major (or Double/Dual Major) in Philosophy?

 Philosophy majors do extremely well, on average, on the main standardized tests:

 - On the GRE (for graduate school), philosophy majors have (out of 50 majors) the highest verbal scores, the highest analytic writing scores, and the fifteenth highest quantitative scores (higher than all other humanities and all social sciences other than economics).
-GRE Scores
+For older data, see here; for 2013 data, see here.

 - On the GMAT (for business school), philosophy has the fourth highest scores (below mathematics, physics, and engineering).
-GMAT Scores
+For data, see here.

-Of course, the test scores for philosophy majors are high probably mainly because students who major in philosophy tend to be highly talented in the skills tested.
-Still, philosophy courses place heavy emphasis on critical thinking, reading, and writing.
+Of course, the test scores for philosophy majors are probably high in large part because students who major in philosophy tend to be highly talented at the skills tested.
+Still, philosophy courses place a heavy emphasis on critical thinking, reading, and writing.
 Moreover, one learns a lot from being in the same class as a group of highly talented people.

 What kind of job can I get?

-A very small percentage (e.g., less than 5%) of philosophy majors go to graduate school in philosophy and become philosophy professors.
-Some go on to do Ph.D.’s in other disciplines (such as psychology or economics).
+A very small percentage (e.g., less than 5%) of philosophy majors go to graduate school in philosophy, earn PhD's, and become philosophy professors.
+Some go on to do PhD’s in other disciplines (such as psychology or economics).
 Many go on to law school, medical school, or other professional programs.
 On average, philosophy majors do extremely well in such programs.
 Others find jobs of various sorts (web design, technical writers, copyeditor, programmers, etc.).

-The crucial point about the skills that Philosophy develops is that they are general and transferable.
+The crucial point about the skills that philosophy develops is that they are general and transferable.
 Although a philosophy major does not prepare you for any particular job, it does prepare you well for a wide range of jobs that involve critical thinking.
 Moreover, although Philosophy majors without graduate degrees tend to have relatively low initial salaries, their salaries tend to increase faster than most other majors.
-For example, a recent study of fifty majors shows that the percentage increase from the starting median salary to the mid-career median salary was 103.5% for philosophy majors, which was tied with math for the being the highest of all majors (Wall Street Journal article).
-This same study shows that the mid-career median pay of someone whose only degree is a BA in Philosophy is $ $81,200, which is higher than the figures for many majors, including Chemistry, Accounting, Informational Technology, Communications, Business Management, Nursing, Psychology, Interior Design, and Education.
+According to the latest PayScale College Salary Report, the mid-career (10+ years of experience) median salary of employees whose only degree is a BA in Philosophy is $85,000—which beats out BA’s in all other Humanities subjects as well as many vocational BA’s and BA’s in the sciences.

-- Nobel Laureates in Economics: Herbert Simon, Maurice Allais, John Harsanyi, Amartya Sen;
+Herbert Simon, Maurice Allais, John Harsanyi, Amartya Sen -- Economics Nobel Prize winners

-- Film-makers: Terrence Malik, Ethan Coen, Wes Anderson;
+Terrence Malik, Deepa Mehta, Ethan Coen, Wes Anderson -- filmmakers